Goofy_Coyote a year ago

 Bravo

-• changexd 9 months ago
+• changexd a year ago

 I think comparing to other system vulnerability such as "if you make X library do Y thing(...10 more steps skipped), you can do RCE", this is fairly understandable for me, at least I know how it works, i guess this also means this exploit can be easily accessed?